Erika Lust

-Erika Lust (born 1977) is a Swedish erotic film director, screenwriter and producer.
+Erika Lust (born 1977) is a Swedish feminist pornographic film director, screenwriter and producer.
 Since the debut of her first indie erotic film The Good Girl in 2004, Lust has been cited as one of the current leading participants in the feminist pornography movement, asserting that an ethical production process sets her company apart from mainstream pornography sites.

-Lust has stated that she finds no issue in calling her films porn, since she expects viewers to be sexually aroused, unlike other directors of erotic films who make a distinction between their work and porn even when both types contain sexually explicit scenes.
+Lust has stated that she finds no issue in calling her films pornography, since she expects viewers to be sexually aroused.
 In addition to directing and producing a number of award-winning films, she has written several books.

 Background

 Lust was born Erika Hallqvist in Stockholm, Sweden, in 1977.
 She harboured a passion for film and theatre.

-She went to Lund University, where she studied Political Sciences.
+She went to Lund University, where she studied political science.
 While there, she came across Linda Williams' 1989 book Hard Core: Power, Pleasure, and the "Frenzy of the Visible", which would influence her filmmaking later.
 She graduated with a BA in 1999, with a specialization in human rights and feminism.
 After graduation she moved to Barcelona in 2000 and started studying filmmaking.